MailTape/MailTape-v1/_posts/2014-12-28-Barney-Artist.md

 # Chill hip-hop

 We truly believe Barney Artist will be a "hit" in 2015.
 His EP [Bespoke](https://soundcloud.com/barneyartist/sets/bespoke-1 "Listen to Bespoke") is dope.
-On _Space_ he has worked with [Tom Misch](http://mailta.pe/147/Tom-Misch/ "Tom Misch's Mailtape") - you might remember him from a previous episode - and this track is pure chill.
+On _Space_ he worked with [Tom Misch](http://mailta.pe/147/Tom-Misch/ "Tom Misch's Mailtape") - you might remember him from a previous episode - and this track is pure chill.

 Barney’s selection is the smoothest so we wanted to complete it with a tinge of mellow hip-hop and an ounce of harsh beats.